 The library supports the curriculum and enriches the children's learning experiences.
 The Teacher Librarian and Media Secretary assist students and teachers in locating and using the resources of the Library.

 Materials are available to students, staff, and parents to be checked out or renewed.
 There are no fines for overdue materials; however, each child is expected to assume responsibility for returning materials on time.
-When an item is damaged or lost, it is necessary to ask for payment so that a replacement can be purchased.

 Concerns with any materials, or any specific book must be made in writing.
 There is a form available from the librarian to be filled out by the concerned party.
 A District committee will then reconsider the questioned material.